 Many non-monogamous couples choose to set up individual dating profiles on sites like OKCupid, stating up-front that they’re open to playing together.
 Others might use more kink-focused sites like Fetlife, where you can join in broader forum discussions with people and get to know individuals a little better before approaching to see if they’d like to play.

 Sites like Feeld allow you to pair your account with your partners, linking them together so people can easily navigate between the two.
 I confess I have absolutely no idea how people use Tinder.

 The second benefit of a dating site should be obvious to all of us who have struggled through the last year of pandemic horror: dating sites are a far lower Covid risk than meeting people out in the virus-splattered world.
 Although in the Before Times I’d have recommended things like Munches as a great way to meet new people, now we’re hunkering down for winter I think it’s far preferable to chat over message to begin with, before sharing a drink or two over video chat to find out if you get on.

 One of the least sexy things is someone who wants to put you in danger, so offering Covid-safe dating options should demonstrate to your potential date that you care about their safety.

 I mentioned the ‘C’ word, so you’re already aware that the risks of meeting and shagging are much higher these days than they used to be.
 The good news is that at the time of writing you’re still not breaking the key ‘rule of 6’ by having a threesome with someone you get on with.
-Check out our [guide on safer sex practices during Covid-19] for some shag-specific tips, but for this article, I’m going to focus on the softer, interpersonal stuff.

 The other important ‘c’ word: communication.